 “We developed our own proprietary software that used a wide variety of software on Ubuntu, including bash, Python, and C++.
-Our cloud infrastructure was built on MIT StarCluster, S3tools, and the Amazon Import/Export.
+Our cloud infrastructure was built on MIT StarCluster, S3tools, and AWS Import/Export.
 StarCluster was a great help in replicating on the cloud the kind of computational infrastructure we normally use internally.
 Amazon CloudWatch proved particularly useful.
 Amazon S3 tools helped to store our input files and backup our computational output.
-Amazon Import/Export was used to set up and manage the transfer of our results to our customer.”
+AWS Import/Export was used to set up and manage the transfer of our results to our customer.”

 Recently, InhibOx ran a four-day job in the U.S. Standard region, across 64 cc2.8xlarge instances.
 Dr Garrett Morris, InhibOx’s Research Director, explains the benefits of this operation: “We used Amazon EC2 Spot Instances for the compute nodes, which generated considerable cost savings for us.
 Had we attempted to construct this hardware infrastructure in-house it would have cost $192K, plus other associated costs.
 So the savings ran into the hundreds of thousands of dollars.”